ExtReMLapin/GLove-2D/README.md

 You're not allowed to make money using this software.

-If you're working for a french bank/or is linked in anyway with a bank, you're not allowed to use this software (no $$$ = no software for you)
+If you're working for a french bank/or is linked in anyway with a bank, you're not allowed to use this software.

+You're not allowed to distribute this software even modded.

+Anything not explicitly allowed is forbidden.